mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 So, yes... sorry, no. *[Laughter.]*

+#### 16:42

-So, the cause and effect of the vending machine operates in a very simple way.
-That is, in other words, in a very plain dimension.
-Very plain dimension: cause, and effect.
+The cause and effect of the vending machine operates in a very simple way; in other words, in a very plain dimension: cause, and effect.
 Push a button, get a result.
 That’s it.
-Next moment, you should push the button, cause and effect.
-Next moment, push the button and effect.
+Next moment, you should push the button: cause, and effect.
+Next moment, push the button, and effect.
 On and on like that.
-Finally, that life affects everyone, but finally that teaching of causation doesn’t connect with your life.
+That life affects everyone, but finally that teaching of causation doesn’t connect with your life.

 So, very naturally that teaching of causation is understood in the plain dimension; that’s it.
 Just like the jet airplanes: just [whoosh]!
 That’s it.
 No coming back.
 Okay?

-And then, the Western scientists have kept their eyes open to see what?
-Hmm?
+And then, the Western scientists have had their eyes open to see what?

-Yeah, to see what?
 The science, I told you yesterday?
-What is that?
+What was that?

 – Ecology.

 Ecology, yes.
 Ecology.

-Finally, we cannot understand cause and effect in the plain dimension, in that way, just like a vending machine.
-If you always deal with human life or everything just like this, you cannot understand the panoramic picture of a human life like this.
-So very naturally we open our eyes [to] how ecology is important.
+Finally, we cannot understand cause and effect in the plain dimension in that way, just like a vending machine.
+If you always deal with everything just like this, you cannot understand the panoramic picture of human life.
+So very naturally we open our eyes to how *ecology* is important.

-So, in terms of the ecology, in the cause and effect, how does cause and effect work?
+So, in terms of *ecology*, how does cause and effect work?

-- ...
+- [...]

 [...]
-Everything is connected, alright?

-So, your past life is connected to the present, present life connected with the past and connected with the future, and the future connected with the present life.
-All are going circularly, completely [...].
+Everything is connected.
+Your past life is connected to the present, present life connected with the past and connected with the future, and the future connected with the present life.
+All are going circularly, completely beyond your speculation.
 This is *ecology*: mutually helping and developing each other.

 And recently, something more important happens.
 That is a what?
 How should we see cause and effect?
 Something more than a ecology.